Uniform K-stability of polarized spherical varieties: Background on polarized spherical varieties

-We will actually need the following refinement, which is a consequence of a general result of Pukhlikov and Khovanskii \cite{PK92}.
+We will actually need the following refinement, which is a consequence of a general result of Pukhlikov and Khovanski\u{\i} \cite{PK92a}.
 The dimension \(\dim H^0(\variety,\lineBundle^k)\) admits an expansion in powers of \(k\) of the form

 where